Gravitational wave imprints on spontaneous emission

 To assess the extractable information, we consider the estimation of the GW amplitude and analyze both the classical Fisher information associated with photon number measurements and the quantum Fisher information encoded in the atom-field state.
-We show that for a given GW frequency, there are optimal system evolution times for which the quantum Cramér–Rao bound~\cite{Braunstein1994, Braunstein1996} can be saturated using photon number measurements.
+We show that for a given GW frequency, there are optimal system-evolution times for which the quantum Cramér–Rao bound~\cite{Braunstein1994, Braunstein1996} can be saturated using photon number measurements.
 This is analogous to the optimal effective length in interferometric detectors~\cite{Maggiore2007}.
-Finally, we estimate the minimal number of atoms required for GW detection based on the Fisher information analysis and find that the requirements are not daunting.
-In particular, for GWs in the millihertz range, the number of atoms needed can be as low as $10^8$ (which has already been achieved in experiments with cold atomic clouds~\cite{Labeyrie1999, Guerin2016, Kashanian2016}), provided that the sidebands are spectrally resolvable.
-The required number of atoms is even lower for sub-millihertz GWs
+Our analysis falls within the general framework for estimating spacetime parameters based on quantum measurements~\cite{Downes2017}.
+However, rather than focusing merely on the fields and working in the large-mean-field approximation (as in~\cite{Downes2017}), we consider the atom-field interaction in the weak-field regime (vacuum state), and our results do not follow from prior works.
+Finally, we estimate the minimal number of atoms required for GW detection based on the analysis of the classical and quantum Fisher information, and find that the requirements are not daunting.
+In particular, for shot-noise limited experiments, to reach the typically desired sensitivity~\cite{Robson2019, Babak2021} in the (sub-)millihertz range, one would need at least $10^6-10^8$ atoms (numbers which have already been achieved in experiments with cold atomic clouds~\cite{Labeyrie1999, Guerin2016, Kashanian2016}).

-The method developed in this work can be applied to any metric on which quantum field theory has been developed~\cite{Birrell1982, Wald1994, Mukhanov2007}.
+The method developed in this work can be applied to any spacetime metric on which quantum field theory has been developed~\cite{Birrell1982, Wald1994, Mukhanov2007}.
 This opens up the possibility of studying joint general relativistic and quantum effects in other spacetime geometries based on the effects in spontaneous emission proposed here.
 Throughout, we use natural units $\hbar=c=1$.

-\textit{Setup---}Consider a simplified model of atom-light interaction, where the atom is treated as a point-like two-level system with the ground state $\ket{g}$, the excited state $\ket{e}$, and the energy gap $\omega_0$, and the light is modeled as a scalar field $\hat{\phi}$.
+\textit{Setup---}Consider a simplified model of atom-light interaction, where the atom is treated as a point-like two-level system with the ground state $\ket{g}$, the excited state $\ket{e}$, and the energy gap $\omega_0$, and the light is modeled as a massless real scalar field $\hat{\phi}$.
 The field is assumed to couple linearly to the monopole moment of the atom $\hat{m}(\tau)$ through the (interaction picture) Hamiltonian